 What is the Best Wine to Use?

-You’re going to want to look for Merlot, Cabernet Sauvignon, or Pinot Noir.
+For these Wine Braised Lamb Shanks, go for a dry red wine.
+Dry reds have a richness and depth of flavor that pairs nicely with the flavors of the meat.
+You’ll want to look for Merlot, Cabernet Sauvignon, or Pinot Noir.
 Steer clear of using a cooking wine.
-My rule of thumb when choosing a wine for your meal is this – if you wouldn’t drink it, you shouldn’t cook with it! 👍
+My rule of thumb when choosing a wine for your meal is this – if you wouldn’t drink it, you shouldn’t cook with it! ?

 - Prep: Preheat the oven to 425˚F.

 - Sear: Heat olive oil in a large dutch-oven skillet or a high-sided oven-proof skillet or pot.

 - Season the lamb shanks with salt and pepper and add them to the hot oil.
 Make sure the oil is hot because you want that immediate sear on the lamb shanks.; sear on all sides until they are browned.

 - Remove the lamb shanks from the skillet and set aside.